 - A21 Delivery of Tonbridge to Pembury A21 dualling.
 Funding has now been identified in the CSR (£92m).
-However, the funding does not currently match the DfT estimate from Dec 2012 (up to £118m), so this remains a priority until there is full clarification of how the funding allocated will deliver the scheme and the Planning Inspector and Secretary of State approve the scheme. - A228 Colts Hill Strategic Link, significant constraints on north-south traffic flows between the M2/M20 and the A21 - M20 Junction 4 lack of capacity resulting in congestion and delays and acting as a serious constraint to local housing and employment development - M20 Junction 5 peak hour congestion which will constrain development proposals at Preston Hall and Hermitage Lane (Maidstone BC) - Lower Thames Crossing Option C and Variant would have significant impacts on A227/A228/A229 corridors.
+However, the funding does not currently match the DfT estimate from Dec 2012 (up to £118m), so this remains a priority until there is full clarification of how the funding allocated will deliver the scheme and the Planning Inspector and Secretary of State approve the scheme. - A228 Colts Hill Strategic Link, significant constraints on north-south traffic flows between the M2/M20 and the A21 - M20 Junction 4 lack of capacity resulting in congestion and delays and acting as a serious constraint to local housing and employment development - M20 Junction 5 peak hour congestion which will constrain development proposals at Preston Hall and Hermitage Lane (Maidstone BC) - M2 Junction 3 capacity improvements required to accommodate growth including Rochester airport - Lower Thames Crossing Option C and Variant would have significant impacts on A227/A228/A229 corridors.
 If the Government is minded to adopt this route improvements along those corridors would be a priority. - Addressing access constraints to the national road network in West Kent: a cause of significant congestion in a number of locations which limits mobility and hinders employment and growth.
-Further assessment to be undertaken of the potential benefits and impacts of improvements to the local motorway network. - A21 corridor dualling of the section between Kippings Cross and Lamberhurst to promote better north-south access between West Kent, East Sussex and Hastings - Longfield Road, North Farm Estate increase in road capacity required to relieve existing congestion and support future development of this Key Employment Area - A26 and A264 corridor improvements including the introduction of Park & Ride services and a package of improvement measures to alleviate congestion and air quality issues - Improvements to Hermitage Lane and junctions with A26/A20 subject to the inclusion of an enhanced housing development in the Maidstone Borough Local Plan
+Further assessment to be undertaken of the potential benefits and impacts of improvements to the local motorway junctions including the M20, M26, M25 and M2/A2. - A21 corridor dualling of the section between Kippings Cross and Lamberhurst to promote better north-south access between West Kent, East Sussex and Hastings - Longfield Road, North Farm Estate increase in road capacity required to relieve existing congestion and support future development of this Key Employment Area - A26 and A264 corridor improvements including the introduction of Park & Ride services and a package of improvement measures to alleviate congestion and air quality issues - Improvements to Hermitage Lane and junctions with A26/A20 subject to the inclusion of an enhanced housing development in the Maidstone Borough Local Plan

-- A227 (A25) Borough Green and Platt bypass to relieve access constraints to the motorway network and address air quality issues along the A25 corridor - Alleviate congestion in Swanley Develop a traffic management control system and introduce intelligent transport systems that cover the high volume road network in Swanley. - -
+- A227 (A25) Borough Green and Platt bypass to relieve access constraints to the M20, M26 and M25 motorway network and address air quality issues along the A25 corridor - Alleviate congestion in Swanley Develop a traffic management control system and introduce intelligent transport systems that cover the high volume road network in Swanley. - Alleviate congestion in Bat and Ball improvements to the Bat and Ball junction. - A225 Improvements to prevent congestion at the entrance to the Vestry estate.